All Episodes

 She's upset that Obama's not getting enough respect from people.

-She said, I I feel everybody has a learning curve, and I feel that the reason why I was willing to step out for Obama was because I believed in his integrity, and I believed in his heart.
+She said, I feel everybody has a learning curve, and I feel that the reason why I was willing to step out for Obama was because I believed in his integrity, and I believed in his heart.

-I I think everybody campaigning ought to try what Obama's doing just once before they start criticizing.
+I think everybody campaigning ought to try what Obama's doing just once before they start criticizing.

-She said the presidency is a position that holds a sense of authority and governance over all of us, and even if you're not in support of his policies, there needs to be a certain level of respect.
+She said the presidency is a position that holds a sense of authority and governance over all of us.

-I wonder when the Oprah will figure out that she has just succeeded in positioning Obama as weak and failing.
+Now, I wonder, I wonder when the Oprah will figure out that she has just succeeded in positioning Obama as weak and failing.

-Hey, come on, hey, you know it's a tough job.
+Hey, you know it's a tough job.

 You try it.

-You know, you snow, it's got a learning curve.
+You know, it's got a learning curve.

-She's begging America to respect the man child who's out of his league.
+She's begging America to respect the man-child who's out of his league.

 That's what's going on.